 Statistics and accounting guide

-A comprehensive collection of UPU provisions governing the terminal dues and transit charges and parcel post for 2018-2021.
-It contains practical details, instructions and examples for their implementation at the operational and accounting level.
+A comprehensive collection of UPU provisions governing terminal dues, transit charges and parcel post.
+The guide contains practical details, instructions and examples for implementation of the provisions at operational and accounting level, so as to facilitate the work of staff responsible for operations.

 Statistics and Accounting Guide (2021)